Ddd1945/chrono-adventure/README.md

 # CHRONO ADVENTURE - https://ddd1945.github.io/chrono-adventure/
 Video Game that was created with phaser JS, HTML, CSS, Tiled.

+# ABOUT THE GAME:

+The astronaut has been tasked with collecting data from an abandoned alien spaceship.
+He was sent there using highly advanced technology, which has one major drawback: it leaves a time-dimensional track behind the user.
+It's crucial to avoid bumping into the track, otherwise the hero will be sent back to the beginning of his mission.

+# HOW TO PLAY:

+Movements - <i>W, A, S, D, ↑, ←, ↓, →</i>

+Acceleration -  <i>HOLD SPACE BUTTON WHILE MOVING</i>

+Main Menu - <i>M</i>

+Skip Dialog - <i>PRESS ANY BUTTON</i>

 # INSTALLATION
 Run command <i>npm install</i> to install all required dependencies.